hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 - NodePort service type exposes the service on a static port on the node's IP address.
 - NodePorts are in the range of 30000-32767 by default.
 - NodePort allows direct access to the application using the node's public IP address and appended port.
 - Inbound traffic to the NodePort range needs to be allowed in the EC2's Security Group.
+*(NodePort is typically used for accessing services from outside the cluster when there is no cloud provider load balancer available)*

 #### Maintaining Desired Number of Pods
 - ReplicaSet (RS) object ensures a stable set of pod replicas running.